 CPR is the term used to describe the combination of chest compressions and rescue breaths.
 It is short for cardiopulmonary resuscitation.

-This article was written in association with the British Red Cross.
+This article was written in association with Mini First Aid.

 Last updated June 2016